About Ellen Foley

 Ellen volunteers as a director at the Center for Journalism Ethics at the University of Wisconsin-Madison.

-Before joining WPS, Ellen worked as the digital communications leader for Rippe Keane Marketing, an agency in Madison, Wi., and as president of Ellen Foley Ink, formerly known as Foley Media Group, beginning in 2008.
+Before joining WPS, Ellen worked as the digital communications leader for Rippe Keane Marketing, a marketing agency in Madison, Wi., and as president of Ellen Foley Ink, formerly known as Foley Media Group, beginning in 2008.
 Her expertise as a social media and digital marketing executive is chronicled in the book, “Social Works.”

 Ellen has held editing and reporting positions in Michigan’s Upper Peninsula, Milwaukee, Detroit, Minneapolis, Kansas City, and Philadelphia.
 She earned a master’s in journalism and a bachelor’s degree in political science, both at UW-Madison.